in your browser.

 Mark of Blood

-: This talent provides a small amount of healing in most dungeon and raiding scenarios, and the runic power is almost always better spent on
+: This talent provides a small amount of healing in most dungeon and raiding scenarios, and the Runic Power is virtually always better spent on

 : A very powerful talent that decreases the cooldown on